Last Updated on September 14, 2021 by Chenée Lewis

 I love to eat this banana bread still warm, or even better — toasted!
 With a bit of salted butter melted on top of the slice.
 And as you can see in the image above, a little honey just adds that much more deliciousness, since this banana bread isn’t overly sweet.
 Other topping ideas are softened cream cheese, Nutella, or coconut whipped cream!

-You can also use this pineapple banana bread in my banana bread french toast recipe, as I mention below, or top it with ice cream and caramel sauce for a decadent dessert!
+You can also use this banana bread in my banana bread french toast recipe, as I mention below, or top it with ice cream and caramel sauce for a decadent dessert!

 Pineapple Banana Bread RecipePrint Pin Recipe Rate Recipe